-Tso Moriri Lake – Ladakh
+Tso Moriri Lake Leh Ladakh

-There is only one cemented accommodation available around the lake and the facilities like electricity, medical aid, hot running water, western toilets etc. are rare to find.
-The lack of oxygen makes survival difficult if your body is not properly acclimatized to its high altitude and hence, one need to plan his/her journey extremely carefully to make it acute mountain sickness free vacation.
+There is only a couple of cemented accommodation available around the lake in the form of homestays and the facilities like electricity, medical aid, hot running water, western toilets etc. are luxury in itself.
+The lack of oxygen makes survival difficult if your body is not properly acclimatized to its high altitude and hence, one need to plan his/her journey extremely carefully so as to avoid acute mountain sickness.

 Tso Moriri lake is one of the high altitudes lakes of India at a staggering altitude of 4595 Meters or 15075 Feet, yes higher than Pangong Tso.

-Season for Traveling to Tso Moriri Lake – Ladakh
+Best Time to Visit Tso Moriri Lake

-In April, the lake starts to melt and starts transforming into the beautiful multi shades of blue colors off the shores.
-Then May, June, July and August is the peak tourist season but as compared to Pangong Tso it gets less number of tourist.
+In April, the lake starts to melt and starts transforming into the beautiful palette of multi shades of blue colors.
+Then, May to August is the peak tourist season but as compared to Pangong Tso it gets less number of tourists.

-How to Reach Tso Moriri Lake – Ladakh
+How to Reach Tso Moriri from Leh

 Route from Leh to Tso Moriri Lake